AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-iros-2024.md

 </ul>

 !!! info
-    The F1TENTH Sim Racing League will be held approximately 1 week ahead of IROS 2024 and the performance metrics will be made available to the teams.
-Discussions are underway with the IROS organizing team to allow teams to analyze and present their approach/results in a short (~10 min) presentation in a special session at IROS 2024.
+    The F1TENTH Sim Racing League will be held approximately 1 week ahead of <a href="https://iros2024-abudhabi.org">IROS 2024</a> and the performance metrics will be made available to the teams.
+Discussions are underway with the IROS organizing team to allow teams to analyze and present their approach/results in a short (~10 min) presentation in a special session at <a href="https://iros2024-abudhabi.org">IROS 2024</a>.

 ## Resources